Wall Fellowships

 Research Proposal (60%)

-• Includes a clear plan on how the research program will involve trainees, and benefit their training and career advancement
+• It includes a clear plan on how the research program will involve trainees, and benefit their training and career advancement

 • The relevant expertise needed to do this work is present, or there is a feasible plan in place for its recruitment